Fluffy, fragrant gluten-free pumpkin cake is made with almond flour and other wholesome ingredients. It’s my not-so-guilty autumn pleasure!

 - Whisk in the almond flour, mixing until well combined, then mix in the pumpkin pie spice and the baking soda.
 Batter will be thick – which will end up producing a fluffy cake with a lovely textured top.

 - Transfer the batter to the prepared pie plate.
 Smooth the top out with a spatula.
-Bake the pumpkin cake until a toothpick inserted in the center comes out clean.
-In my oven it takes 45 minutes, and I loosely cover the edges with strips of foil after the first 30 minutes to prevent them from getting too dark.
+Bake the pumpkin cake until a toothpick inserted in the center comes out clean, 30-40 minutes.
+In my oven, it takes 40 minutes, and I loosely cover the edges with strips of foil after the first 30 minutes to prevent them from getting too dark (honey tends to darken baked goods pretty quickly).